Everything You Need to Know About Wrongful Death Suits in Nevada

 What is a wrongful death lawsuit?

 Wrongful death cases are essentially based on the same principles used in other personal injury cases.
-The family of the deceased has to prove the defendant’s negligence lead to the individual’s death.
+The family of the deceased has to prove that the defendant’s negligence led to the individual’s death.

-These cases are brought in the form of a civil lawsuit, and are aimed at receiving monetary compensation for damages caused by the death.
+These cases are brought as civil lawsuits and seek monetary compensation for damages resulting from the death.
 A wrongful death lawsuit can be filed in addition to criminal charges based on the death.

 Who is eligible to file a wrongful death lawsuit?

-Nevada law, with regard to wrongful death, includes a statute of limitation of two years.
-If the claim is not filed within the two year time period, the plaintiff’s right to bring the case to court is nullified.
+Nevada law regarding wrongful death includes a 2-year statute of limitations.
+If the claim is not filed within the two-year time period, the plaintiff’s right to bring the case to court is nullified.

 What can family members expect to recover in a wrongful death lawsuit?

-The family of the deceased is eligible to receive financial compensation for things such as funeral expenses, medical bills, lost wages and health insurance benefits, along with the emotional toll of losing a loved one.
+The family of the deceased is eligible to receive financial compensation for funeral expenses, medical bills, lost wages, and health insurance benefits, as well as for the emotional toll of losing a loved one.

-In addition, in some wrongful death cases, the court can award families punitive damages, as well.
-These damages are aimed not at compensating for medical bills, but to punish the more egregious behavior.
+In addition, in some wrongful death cases, the court can award families punitive damages.
+These damages are intended not to compensate for medical bills but to punish the more egregious behavior.

 Should I file a wrongful death suit?